 A medical study showed that the angioplasty and stenting procedure leads to more short-term (within 30 days) complications, compared with carotid endarterectomy.
 The complications included stroke and death.
 At present, only carotid endarterectomy is recommended after TIA or stroke.
 Further medical trials are being performed comparing the two operations.

 Successful surgery reduces the risk of a future stroke by about a half.
 However, like all operations, there is a small risk from the operation itself.
 One of these risks is of causing a stroke.
 A specialist (vascular surgeon) will advise on the pros and cons of the different operations if you are found to have severe narrowing of a carotid artery.

 Transient ischaemic attack and driving

-If you've had, or currently have a medical condition or disability that may affect your driving you must tell the Driver and Vehicle Licensing Agency (DVLA).
+If you've had, or currently have, a medical condition or disability that may affect your driving you must tell the Driver and Vehicle Licensing Agency (DVLA).
 The DVLA has a guide to the 'Medical Standards of Fitness to Drive'.
 This includes a TIA.

 Following a TIA you will have to stop driving for a specified period, often at least a month.
 This will depend on the type of driving licence you have.
 The rules are different if you drive lorries or buses.
 So-called 'Group 2' drivers have much higher medical standards to reach.
 Return to driving depends on a satisfactory recovery to normal or minimal nerve (neurological) impairment.
 Every individual case is different.
-This is why is is important to get advice directly from the DVLA (see below).
+This is why it is important to obtain advice directly from the DVLA (see below).

 You should also contact your motor insurance company for advice.